USS Greer: The Greer incident, September 1941

 Senator David I. Walsh (Democrat–Massachusetts), isolationist Chair of the Senate Committee on Naval Affairs, scheduled a committee hearing to unearth the details of the incident, which prompted Admiral Harold R. Stark, Chief of Naval Operations, to issue a written report.
-Stark's account, made public in October 1941, confirmed that the Greer dropped its charges only after the submarine fired its first torpedo at it, but revealed that the Greer had gone in search of the submarine after its presence was noted by the British aircraft.
+Stark's account, made public in October 1941, confirmed that Greer dropped its charges only after the submarine fired its first torpedo at it, but revealed that Greer had gone in search of the submarine after its presence was noted by the British aircraft.
 Admiral Stark's report stated: